jkamenik/auth0-multitenant-website/README.md

   * `user4@example.com`

 4. Create a [rule](https://manage.auth0.com/#/rules) that will only allow users in the `Tenant User` role (which we will configure shortly) to have access to the website.
 Simply copy the rule sample in the [Controlling Application Access](https://auth0.com/docs/extensions/authorization-extension#controlling-application-access) section of the **Auth0 Authorization** extension docs page and give it a descriptive name like `authorize-applications`.

+#### Xip.io

+In the examples we use the Xip.io service to translate a DNS into an IP address.
+This is useful in testing OpenID and OAuth without needing to modify system setting like `/etc/hosts`.

+Full details of the service are [here](http://xip.io).

 ### Auth0 Authorization extension setup